getappmap/appmap_swagger-ruby/README.md

 # About

-`appmap_swagger` is a Ruby gem which provides a Rake task to generate [Swagger 3](https://swagger.io/specification/) (aka OpenAPI) YAML from [AppMap](https://github.com/applandinc/appmap-ruby) data.
+`appmap-swagger` is a Ruby gem which provides a Rake task to generate [Swagger 3](https://swagger.io/specification/) (aka OpenAPI) YAML from [AppMap](https://github.com/applandinc/appmap-ruby) data.

-It depends on an NPM package called [@appland/appmap-swagger](https://www.npmjs.com/package/@appland/appmap-swagger), which does most of the heavy lifting of converting AppMaps to Swagger.
+It depends on an NPM package called [@appland/cli](https://www.npmjs.com/package/@appland/cli), which does most of the heavy lifting of converting AppMaps to Swagger.

 To the NPM package, this gem adds: